aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.filters/svgfedisplacementmapelement/ychannelselector/_index.md

 ---
 title: SVGFEDisplacementMapElement.YChannelSelector
 second_title: Aspose.SVG for .NET API Reference
-description: SVGFEDisplacementMapElement property.
+description: SVGFEDisplacementMapElement YChannelSelector property.
 Corresponds to attribute yChannelSelector on the given feDisplacementMap element.
 Takes one of the SVG_CHANNEL_ constants defined on this interface
 type: docs
 weight: 100
 url: /net/aspose.svg.filters/svgfedisplacementmapelement/ychannelselector/